If you’ve looked at any big food websites or daily cooking shows like The Chew lately, you’ve heard all the hubbub about eggs baked in avocados.

 I had to find out for myself.
 Looking for a quick lunch before jetting over to the kiddo’s book fair this afternoon (goodbye, $$), I decided to try it out.
 Bonus: Breakfast for lunch!

-I figured it was simple enough that it didn’t require a recipe, but I thought I’d do a quick Google just to make sure there weren’t any dark secrets I should know, especially ones that’d send me apcking to a Dentist Perth.
+I figured it was simple enough that it didn’t require a recipe, but I thought I’d do a quick Google just to make sure there weren’t any dark secrets I should know.
 The first one that surfaced was that I could use the microwave.
 (Oh, you thought I wasn’t going to try that first anyway?
-I’m not THAT fancy, for lunch, anyway.)
+I’ve frequently looked at websites such as you can see if you Click Here to find new microwaves when I’m needing an upgrade.
+A microwave can prove very helpful in the kitchen at times.
+Besides, I’m not THAT fancy, for lunch, anyway.)
 But that was about it.
 Here’s the general rundown:

 - Cut an avocado in half (for the unwashed: run the knife around the seed, twist, separate.
 Jam knife into seed, twist, remove.
 Try not to cut your fingers off while removing seed from knife).